 Ensure that you are familiar with the different buoys and their meanings.
 Please click here to find out more.

-There is an eight knot speed limit within the Penryn River, Falmouth inner harbour and north of Turnaware Bar; and a five knot speed limit within Percuil River, St Mawes, Portscatho, St Just Creek, Restronguet Creek and Mylor Creek.
+There is a six-knot speed limit within the Penryn River, Falmouth inner harbour and north of Turnaware Bar; and a five-knot speed limit within Percuil River, St Mawes, Portscatho, St Just Creek, Restronguet Creek and Mylor Creek.
 Please observe these limits.

 Tell someone on shore about the sailing trip you have planned, in case of emergency.